Encompass Health Corp at Jefferies Healthcare Conference (Virtua

 Brian Gil Tanquilut - Jefferies LLC, Research Division - Senior Equity/Stock Analyst

-Hi.
-Good afternoon, and welcome to the 2020 Jefferies Global Healthcare Conference.
-I am Brian Tanquilut.
-I'm the health care services analyst here at Jefferies.
+Hi, good afternoon, and welcome again to the third day of the 2021 Jefferies Global Healthcare Conference.
+I'm Brian Tanquilut, I'm the healthcare services analyst here at Jefferies.

 Our next presenter is Encompass Health.
-They're the largest operator of inpatient rehab facilities in the U.S., one of the largest operators of home nursing agencies and hospice as well also in the U.S. Joining us this afternoon are the company's CEO, Mark Tarr; the company's Chief Financial Officer, Doug Coltharp; and also Crissy Carlisle, who heads IR is with us in the background.
-We really appreciate you taking the time today, guys.
+They're the largest operator of inpatient rehab facilities in the U.S., and they're also one of the leading operators in home nursing through Encompass Home Health.

+And joining us this afternoon are the company's CEO, Mark Tarr; and the company's CFO, Doug Coltharp.
+Guys, thank you guys to do this.
+Really appreciate you taking the time.
+So Mark...

+Mark J. Tarr - Encompass Health Corporation - CEO, President & Director

 Questions and Answers:Brian Gil Tanquilut - Jefferies LLC, Research Division - Senior Equity/Stock Analyst